-Item Critical accounting judgement Accounting policy Investment in Subsidiaries Investments in subsidiaries are recognised at cost less impairment.
-Investments are reviewed at least annually to test whether any indicators of impairment exist.
-Where there is objective evidence that such an asset is impaired, the investment is impaired to its recoverable value and any unrealised loss is recorded in the income statement.
-Financial investments Classification and measurement of financial investments including the mandatory application of measurement at fair value through profit or loss (FVTPL).
+Item Critical accounting judgement Accounting policy Investment in Subsidiaries Investments in subsidiaries are recognised at cost less impairment Investments are reviewed at least annually to test whether an indicators of impairment exist.
+Where there is objective evidence that such an asset is impaired, the investment is impaired to it recoverable value and any unrealised loss is recorded in the incompatible to the incompatible value and any unrealised loss is recorded in the incompatible value. y t s Financial investments Classification and measurement of financial investments including the mandatory application of measurement at fair value through profit o loss (FVTPL).